How did you make it to the Netherlands?

 For us, nevertheless, there was no way back home so we used all our chances to learn the language and to get integrated, without being assimilated.
-Meanwhile, in Romania, I was put on the black list by the Service due to the fact that I didn’t return to my university job.
+Meanwhile, in Romania, I was put on the black list by the Security Service due to the fact that I didn’t return to my country and my job.
 There was a trial in 1974, in my absence, and a subpoena was issued for my parents to attend.
-I was considered a traitor.
+I was considered a country traitor.
 I was condemned for 6 years in prison and 10 years forbidden to enter the country.

 How do you look back on all these years?